menglinmet/ees_3310_5310_website/content/tools.md

   [git-scm](https://git-scm.com) website, including a full [Git reference manual](https://git-scm.com/docs) and a free online book, _[Pro Git](https://git-scm.com/book)_
-* Professor Jenny Bryan, a professor of statistics at the University of British Columbia, has written a lot of helpful tutorial material specifically about using git and GitHub with RStudio at
+* Professor Jenny Bryan at the University of British Columbia, has written a lot of helpful tutorial material specifically about using git and GitHub with RStudio at
   [Happy Git and GitHub for the useR](http://happygitwithr.com/).